Reporting year 2024

 The Department is aware that, in some instances, not all incidents that meet the definition for a serious incident are notified.
 It is not possible to ascertain whether the fall in 2024 reflects a decrease in serious incidents or whether fewer notifications were reported compared with earlier years.
 Therefore, this needs to be considered when interpretating the fall.

-2024 statistics on notifications relating to children looked after by local authorities (CLA), at national level only and with breakdowns by nature of notification only, are included in this statistics release for the first time following the addition of CLA status to the Child Safeguarding Incident Notification System.
+2024 statistics on notifications relating to children looked after by local authorities (CLA), at national level only and with breakdowns by nature of notification only, are included in this statistics release for the first time following the addition of CLA status to the Child Safeguarding Incident Notification System (opens in a new tab).

 A child is looked-after by a local authority if they are: